Mean-field model of interacting quasilocalized excitations in glasses: Discussion and outlook

-\emph{Discussion}.---In this work, we numerically studied a mean-field model of interacting quasilocalized excitations, termed the KHGPS model and defined by the Hamiltonian in Eq.~\eqref{eq:model}.
-A major result of our analysis is that local minima of the model~\cite{footnote2} appear to robustly feature ${\cal D}(\omega)\!\sim\!\omega^4$ vibrational spectra, independently of the input parameters $h$ and $J$, as long as $p(\kappa)$ is gapless.
-As such, the KHGPS Hamiltonian in Eq.~\eqref{eq:model} appears to offer a relatively simple model for the emergence of the universal ${\cal D}(\omega)\!\sim\!\omega^4$ nonphononic spectra, previously observed in finite-dimensional, particle-based computer glass-formers~\cite{modes_prl_2016,modes_prl_2018,modes_prl_2020,WNGBSF18,MSI17,itamar_silica_dos_prl_2020,finite_T_vDOS_itamar}.
+In this work, we introduced and studied a mean-field model of interacting quasilocalized excitations, termed the KHGPS model, which is closely related to the soft-spin Sherrington-Kirkpatrick model and defined by the Hamiltonian in Eq.~(\ref{eq:model}).
+A major result of our analysis is that, despite the increased simplicity of our model compared to the GPS one, local minima of the model still robustly feature ${\cal D}(\omega)\!\sim\!\omega^4$ vibrational spectra, independently of the input parameters $h$, $J$ and $\kappa_0$.
+As such, the KHGPS Hamiltonian in Eq.~(\ref{eq:model}) appears to offer a relatively simple model for the emergence of the universal ${\cal D}(\omega)\!\sim\!\omega^4$ nonphononic spectra, previously observed in finite-dimensional, particle-based computer glass-formers~\cite{modes_prl_2016,modes_prl_2018,modes_prl_2020,WNGBSF18,MSI17,itamar_silica_dos_prl_2020,finite_T_vDOS_itamar}.